High Autism Trait Signal

-Approximately 3-5% of population scores in this range
+Approximately 3-5% of adults land in this band

-Your score on this autism screener is high, indicating strong characteristics consistent with autism spectrum disorder.
-You likely experience significant challenges with social communication, have pronounced sensory sensitivities, engage in repetitive behaviors, or have intense focused interests.
-This screener is not a diagnosis, but this score strongly suggests pursuing a comprehensive professional evaluation.
-If you have wondered whether you are autistic or suspected autism, this result supports seeking formal assessment.
-A diagnosis—especially if you were not identified as autistic earlier in life—can be profoundly validating and open doors to understanding yourself, accessing support, and connecting with thriving autistic community.
+Your result on this autism self-reflection tool is high, suggesting strong characteristics in common with the autistic experience.
+You likely notice significant challenges with social communication, have pronounced sensory sensitivities, engage in repetitive behaviours, or have intense focused interests.
+This is a self-reflection tool, not a clinical diagnosis, but a result at this level strongly suggests a comprehensive professional evaluation would be worth pursuing.
+If you have wondered whether you are autistic, this is a good reason to seek a formal conversation.
+A formal evaluation—especially if you were not identified as autistic earlier in life—can be profoundly validating and open doors to understanding yourself, accessing support, and connecting with thriving autistic community.
+If you are struggling, please talk to a licensed professional.

 Strengths